Sashie/skDragonRecode/readme.md

 **Example:** `register new particle effect circle with id "mycircle"`

 > If an effect doesn't use a particular property such as radius/rotation vector etc.. , there should be a console message indicating this, including the effect's ID name.
+> Every property has a default value, meaning you don't always need to specify every property.
+If a property is not specified, it will automatically use its default value.

 ---